The Weight of the Door (Zurich)

 Blue Fleur.
 Natalie Guy & Sandra Bushby

-“Looking to the Stations of the Cross, Guy considers the meditated
+“Looking to the Stations of the Cross, Guy considers the

 or framed view, through which she approaches the compositional